memgraph/docs/mage/applications/knowledge-graph-application.md

 ---

 Knowledge graphs represent collections of interconnected descriptions of entities.
-Such entities can describe objects, events, concepts or any other phenomenon.
+Such entities can describe objects, events, concepts, or any other phenomenon.
 The purpose of a knowledge graph is to link entities with semantic metadata and to provide context.
 This way, enriched data can be used for further analysis and advanced analytics.